GenericMappingTools/pygmt/doc/maintenance.md

 3. `ci_docs.yml` (Build documentation on Linux/macOS/Windows)

-   This is run on every commit to the *main* and Pull Request branches.
+   This is run on every commit to the *main* and pull request branches.
-   In draft Pull Requests, only the job on Linux is triggered to save on Continuous Integration resources.
+   In draft pull requests, only the job on Linux is triggered to save on Continuous Integration resources.

    On the *main* branch, the workflow also handles the documentation